 Born in Rochdale and raised in Bristol, Sajid spent most of his formative years outside the M25.
 After attending a local state school, he went on to read Economics and Politics at Exeter University.
 Sajid became involved with politics whilst at school, an interest that continued at university.

-Aged 25 and based in New York, Sajid became a Vice President of Chase Manhattan Bank.
-He was later headhunted by Deutsche Bank in London to help build its business in developing countries.
-He left Deutsche Bank as a senior Managing Director in the summer of 2009 to give something back through politics.
+Before being first elected in 2010, he worked in business and finance.
+Aged 25, he became a Vice President at Chase Manhattan Bank.
+He later moved to Deutsche Bank in London to help build its business in emerging market countries.
+Sajid left Deutsche Bank as a senior Managing Director in the summer of 2009 to give something back through politics.

-Sajid is married to Laura, and they have four children together.
+Sajid is married to Laura and they are proud parents of four children.